 The solution is something your security operations and investigations staff will have to rely on every day, now, and in the future, so you need to know that it works, that you can be confident about the value that it’s bringing to your corporate security department, and that it can grow with your business.
-Here are a few of the most important features and capabilities to look for in choosing an incident management solution and a vendor you trust:

 - How can it help you keep track of incidents and make sure business rules are enforced?